aboyalejandro/cdc-logical-replication-tutorial/README.md

 NUM_RECORDS=10000 make run #Default to 5000 if not specified
 ```

 ## 🚀 Start CDC:
-Docker will start by default with the wal_level set as 'logical'
+Docker will start by default with the wal_level set as 'logical'.

 ```sh
 make cdc-logical-replication
 ```

 ## 🔃 Make changes:

+This scripts will run INSERT, UPDATE, DELETE to the 3 generated tables on initialization.

 ```sh
 NUM_RECORDS=50 make insert-data